Do you use SIEM tools to protect and monitor your organisation’s key assets?

 Huntsman Security’s Nex Gen SIEM provides real-time collection, management, processing and analysis of log, system, transaction, network, intelligence and activity data at very high speed (100,000 EPS).
 It continually monitors security controls and enterprise environments, and flags incidents immediately so analysts can investigate and respond.

 Where attacks or malware detections have come from dedicated security defences or detection/sandbox systems, the SIEM takes details of the attack or malware directly and examines target hosts for signs of suspicious or predicted activity/traffic and system changes.

 Our technology automatically gathers diagnostic data to enable your security team to rapidly understand the surrounding context of an alert, allowing them to clear benign alerts and false positives with complete confidence.
 Along with proxy or gateway logs and network traffic captures this identifies the spread of an active attack or infection in the environment where a “patient zero” or vulnerable system leads to the infection of other hosts as the attacker moves laterally.

 Behaviour Anomaly Detection, also known as User Entity Behaviour Analytics (UEBA), gives your organisation the ability to detect ‘never seen before’ activity; the widest range of misuse, breaches and anomalous behaviour across your network, systems, users and application environments.

 This means your security team can investigate and take action on outliers, advanced persistent threats, insider attacks, and command and control activity that indicate a breach has occurred – while there is still time to make a difference.

-Huntsman’s architecture is modular, which means your organisation can simply add capacity as it needs.
+Our technology’s architecture is modular, which means your organisation can simply add capacity as it needs.
 This flexibility extends in multiple dimensions to support increases in data flow rates and storage volumes within the processing engine, storage repositories and the display interface.